5G-MAG/Tech/pages/Network_APIs/Content_Production/Content_Production_Contribution.md

 This documentation is currently **under development and subject to change**.
 It reflects outcomes elaborated by 5G-MAG members as part of **WI: Network Exposure and APIs Supporting Media Services and Applications**
 We welcome and encourage contributions from the broader community.
 If you are interested in becoming a member of the 5G-MAG and actively participating in shaping this work, please contact the [Project Office](https://www.5g-mag.com/contact)

-# Network Capability Exposure and APIs for Content Production and Contribution Scenarios
+# Network Capability Exposure and APIs for Content Production and Contribution
+The exposure of network capabilities to applications representes an opportunity to exploit advanced network features beyond best-effort connectivity.
+Examples of network capabilities maz include on-demand quality, user equipment (UE) management, precise time synchronization,...
+Accessing and utilizing the desired features can be intricate and inconsistent across different networks.
+Several initiatives are taking shape to explore the opportunities behind Network APIs (exposing network capabilities to API consumers), offering high-level abstractions of underlying network functionalities to simplify resource utilization for non-network experts.

-One of the use cases identified in [Towards a comprehensive 5G-based toolbox for live media production](https://www.5g-mag.com/post/towards-a-comprehensive-5g-based-toolbox-for-live-media-production) that may benefit from specific network capabilities beyond best-effort connectivity is professional electronics newsgathering (ENG) or live streaming contribution.
-The ability of networks to expose capabilities to third-parties and for these to configure and access available network resources may improve the way media traffic is delivered on networks.
-This document identified a series of requirements, processes and collaboration scenarios related to the exposure of network capabilities to applications.
+Use cases identified in [Towards a comprehensive 5G-based toolbox for live media production](https://www.5g-mag.com/post/towards-a-comprehensive-5g-based-toolbox-for-live-media-production) that may benefit from specific network capabilities beyond best-effort connectivity include professional electronics newsgathering (ENG), live streaming contribution and media production applications.
+This documentation identifies a series of requirements, processes and collaboration scenarios related to the exposure of network capabilities to applications.

-## Newsgathering and mobile journalism: Scenario description and actors involved
+## Newsgathering and mobile journalism

+### Description

+Single UE
+UE with DSDA
+Cellular Bonding Backpack

 {: .note }
 TBC - Single UE / UE with DSDA (two UEs om 3GPP perspective - bonding may possible - how is the UE able  to identify that two SIMs can be used simultaneously?) / Cellular-bonding backpack
 Add a state model / pre-Live

+### Actors involved

-## Outside Broadcast: Scenario description and actors involved
+## Outside Broadcast

+### Description

 A production crew deployed in the field or at a venue is capturing and contributing (upstreaming) content to an application server located in the cloud or remote premises.

 {: .note }